-Maryanne Reed has been Dean of the West Virginia University Reed College of Media since 2004.
-She is also a professor in the Journalism program and has been a member of the faculty since 1993.
+Maryanne Reed was named the West Virginia University provost and vice president of academic affairs effective July 1, 2019.
+Prior to that, she was Dean of the West Virginia University Reed College of Media, a position she held since 2004.
+She was also a professor in the Journalism program and a member of the faculty from 1993-2019.

 Before coming to WVU, Reed was a broadcast reporter and producer, and she has

 produced several award-winning documentaries and long-form stories for regional

 Under Reed’s tenure as dean, the college experienced record enrollment in its graduate and undergraduate programs, including its master’s degree program in Integrated Marketing Communications, the nation’s first online IMC graduate program.